purplemoon-sv/Landis-Repository/About-me.md

-I am a student at BCIT Meford inside the Engineering Acedemy.
+I am a student inside the engineering program.
 I enjoy space, and numerous other sciences.